-Forza Motorsport is coming to Xbox Series X this year!
+Forza Motorsport is coming to Xbox Series X and S!

 Forza Motorsport, the Xbox-exclusive sim-racing franchise, has been quiet since 2017.